 Singapore (2nd time)

 Yes, traveling is expensive.
 But the things that I discovered and lessons I learned are truly priceless.
-I listed three of them below, and I will share the rest of them in another blog post.
+I listed three of them below, sharing the rest of them in another blog post.

 You will never be alone.

-One of the most beautiful experiences that I had from traveling is meeting like-minded people.
+One of the most beautiful experiences I had from traveling was meeting like-minded people.
 There will always be people you will meet along the way who can understand you… your mindset, your goals, and your ideas.
 You just have to be active in finding them.